-The impressive Metz railway station was built by the Germans in 1904-08 during the annexation of Moselle and with war against France on their mind.
-It was intended to be able to transfer more than 20,000 troops in under 24hr.
-Topped by the 40m/140ft clock tower, the imposing 300m/950ft-long building is richly decorated with sculptures, capitals, bas-reliefs and stained-glass windows.
-A majestic gateway to the pretty city of Metz.
+The impressive Metz railway station was finished by the Germans in 1908 during the annexation of Moselle and with war against France on their mind.
+It was intended to transfer more than 20,000 troops in under 24hr.
+Topped by a 40m-high clock tower, the imposing 300m-long building is richly decorated with sculptures, capitals, bas-reliefs and stained-glass windows.
+A majestic gateway to the picturesque city of Metz.

 Address:place du Gén.-de-Gaulle, 57000 Metz